Providing universal access to high-quality computer science programming

 - K-12 Computer Science Framework

-Conceptual guidelines for CS education in K-12 to help stats, districts, and organizations develop standards, curriculum, and build capacity for teaching CS.
+Conceptual guidelines for CS education in K-12 to help schools, districts, and organizations develop standards, curriculum, and build capacity for teaching CS.

 - CSForAll Consortium